Yonge Sheppard Animal Hospital

 Blood tests are essential for evaluating various factors related to your dog’s health.
 In cases of suspected infections or allergies, bloodwork can help assess the white blood cell count and give your veterinarian vital clues as to the cause and seriousness of the cough.
 Additionally, bloodwork can reveal if other organs are affected and help determine the safety of certain medications.

-4. Bronchoalveolar Lavage:
+4. Bronchoalveolar Lavage

 In some cases, a bronchoalveolar lavage (BAL) may be recommended.
 This specialized procedure involves collecting fluid from the airways for analysis.
 BAL can provide valuable information about the presence of infectious agents, inflammatory cells, or cancer cells, aiding in the diagnosis of respiratory diseases.